 What's In A Name?

-The scallop shell is symmetrical and quite beautiful, and as such is often found in motifs both decorative and religious.
-At some time, the scallop shell was linked with fertility, and it often shows up in classical art along with images of beautiful and desirable women.
+The scallop shell is symmetrical and quite beautiful.
+It is often found in motifs, both decorative and religious.
+At some time, the scallop shell was linked with fertility, often appearing in classical art and images of beautiful and desirable women.
 A notable example of this is Boticelli's The Birth Of Venus.

 Some people refer to this muscle as "the nut."
-Unlike other mollusks that we eat, such as mussels and oysters, most species of scallops are free-swimming and can propel themselves across the sea floor several feet at a time by rapidly opening and closing their shells.
+Unlike other mollusks we eat, such as mussels and oysters, most scallops are free-swimming and can propel themselves across the sea floor several feet at a time by rapidly opening and closing their shells.

 Types of Scallops

-There are three kinds of scallops that are consumed in the United States””sea scallops, bay scallops and calico scallops.
+Three kinds of scallops are consumed in the United States sea scallops, bay scallops, and calico scallops.

-- Sea scallops are relatively large, often as many as 1½”-2″ in diameter, and are often presented in beautifully seared platings of two or three.
+- Sea scallops are relatively large, often as many as 1½ inches - 2inch in diameter, and are often presented in beautifully seared platings of two or three.

-- Bay scallops are much smaller, although some aficionados find them to be sweeter than sea scallops.
-Because of their small size, bay scallops are not the ideal scallop for searing but are wonderful in stir-fries and even cooked as scampi to be served as a light pasta sauce.
+- Bay scallops are much smaller, although some enthusiasts find them sweeter than sea scallops.
+Because of their small size, bay scallops are not the ideal scallop for searing but are lovely in stir-fries and even cooked as scampi to be served as a light pasta sauce.

 - Calico scallops are harvested off of the US Gulf and Southern Atlantic coasts.
-Unlike sea and bay scallops, their shells are tightly closed, and they must be steamed open before further preparation.
-Although similar in shape, size and color to bay scallops, they are less sweet than their Northern cousins.
+Unlike sea and bay scallops, their shells are tightly closed and must be steamed before further preparation.
+Although similar in shape, size, and color to bay scallops, they are less sweet than their Northern cousins.

 Characteristics of Scallops

-Speaking of shape, size and color, the adductor muscle itself can range in color from pale ivory to beige.
+Speaking of shape, size, and color, the adductor muscle can range from pale ivory to beige.
 Raw scallops are somewhat translucent and are generally round.
-Large sea scallops might be up to an inch thick and up to 2″ in diameter, while bay and calico scallops, while shaped the same, are much smaller.
+Large sea scallops might be up to an inch thick and up to 2" in diameter, while bay and calico scallops, while shaped the same, are much smaller.

 How Are They Harvested?

-A more environmentally friendly, albeit expensive, method of harvest is by diver and giving us "diver scallops”.
-A diver scallop is not another species of scallop, nor does it designate at size.
-Rather it describes the manner in which the scallops were harvested.
+A more environmentally friendly, albeit expensive, harvest method is by a diver giving us "diver scallops."
+A diver scallop is not another species of scallop, nor does it designate in size.
+Instead, it describes how the scallops were harvested.

-Divers go down and choose mature scallops by hand, leaving behind immature scallops as well as leaving the ocean floor alone.
+Divers go down and choose mature scallops by hand, leaving behind immature scallops and the ocean floor alone.
 Since the ocean floor is not disturbed by the divers, diver scallops are usually less gritty than those harvested by bottom trawls.

 Day Boat Scallops & STP

-Unlike other mollusks that can hold themselves tightly closed once caught, sea and bay scallops cannot and are extremely perishable.
+Unlike other mollusks that can hold themselves tightly closed once caught, sea and bay scallops cannot and are highly perishable.
 For this reason, scallops are killed right after harvesting.
-Some are immediately frozen while others are brought quickly back to shore to be sold as "day boat scallops," some of the freshest, and priciest, scallops you can find.
+Some are immediately frozen, while others are brought back to shore to be sold as "day boat scallops," some of the freshest and priciest scallops you can find.

 Due to their extreme perishability and the high costs of only taking a boat out for a day at a time, some scallop fishermen treat their scallops with a solution of sodium tripolyphosphate, or STP, which helps keep the scallop from drying out.
-Used judiciously before freezing, treatment with STP is not necessarily a bad thing.
+Used judiciously before freezing, treatment with STP is not necessarily bad.